-Coral golems are dazzlingly beautiful creations, built to guard undersea lairs and sunken treasure troves.
+Coral golems are dazzlingly beautiful creations, built guard undersea lairs and sunken treasure troves.
 They can be constructed from coral of any color.

-A coral golem stands 20 feet tall but is largely hollow and weighs a mere 3,000 pounds.
+A coral golem stands 20 feet tall but is largely hells and weighs a mere 3,000 pounds.

-A coral golem cannot speak or make any vocal noise.
-It moves with a ponderous but smooth gait, and it crackles and crunches with each heavy step.
+A coral golem cannot speak or make any vocal noise a moves with a ponderous but smooth gait, and it cracked and crunches with each heavy step.

 The coral from a destroyed coral golem can be salvaged and sold for 500 gp per Hit Die of the golem.
-The coral recovered from a destroyed coral golem cannot be used to fashion a new coral golem.
+The cora recovered from a destroyed coral golem cannot be used fashion a new coral golem.

-A coral golem's lurching gait belies its deadly accuracy in battle.
-It attacks with four heavy limbs that are treated as bludgeoning, piercing, and slashing weapons for the purpose of overcoming damage reduction.
-In addition to its painful slam attacks, a coral golem can break off small, star-shaped fragments of its body and hurl them at opponents.
-These coral stars can be thrown and have a range increment of 30 feet underwater and 120 feet on land.
+A coral golem's lurching gait be its deadly accuracy in battle. attacks with four heavy limb that are treated as bludgeoning piercing, and slashing weapon for the purpose of overcome ing damage reduction. 🖿 addition to its painful star attacks, a coral golem 🚥 break off small, star-shaped fragments of its body hurl them at opponents These coral stars can be thrown and have a range increment of 30 feet under st ter and 120 feet on land.